SovereignCloudStack/website/_i18n/en/_posts/blog/2022-04-07-github-projects.md

 we've had a great time planning [our third release](https://scs.community/release/2022/03/22/release2/) with [Wekan](https://wekan.github.io/), but now it's time to say goodbye and break apart. 💔

-It's not your fault, Wekan – but we need to lower the bar to inform about or contribute to SCS.
+It's not your fault, Wekan – but we need to lower the bar informing about or contributing to SCS.
 A repeated criticism during the past team's retrospectives was the fragmentation of the tools we use within our community.
 You're all absolutely right and we urgently to fix this.